dagster-io/fake-star-detector/README.md

 This model is written in SQL and uses dbt.
 You can find the dbt project in the [`dbt_project`](./dbt_project/) directory, and the dbt models in the [`dbt_project/models/complex_detector/`](./dbt_project/models/complex_detector/) directory.

-### Prerequisites
+### Setting up the environment variables

-You will need to have a BigQuery account to run the dbt models.
-You can sign up for a free account [here](https://cloud.google.com/bigquery).
-Check out [Create a Google Service Account](https://dagster.io/blog/dagster-google-sheets-tutorial#create-a-google-service-account) to learn how to create a service account and download the JSON key file.
-This also requires BigQuery API enabled in your service account.
+This model requires a BigQuery account and Google Search Account with BigQuery API enabled to access the source data.
+Refer to [the above](#creating-google-service-account-for-the-complex-model) for instructions.

 Next, you will need to add the credentials to your environment.
 You can do this by adding the following to your `.env` file: